audiotheme/simple-photo-albums/readme.txt

 == Frequently Asked Questions ==

 = Can support be added for additional third-party scripts? = Yes.
-Find the Jetpack Carousel and Swipebox files in the plugin folder as an example.
-Both are written as plugins to demonstrate how support can be added for just about any script.
+Find the Jetpack Carousel, Magnific Popup and Swipebox files in the plugin folder as an example.
+They're all written as plugins to demonstrate how support can be added for just about any script.

 == Changelog ==

+= 1.1.0 =
+* Added support for Magnific Popup.

 = 1.0.3 =
 * Load the plugin text domain on 'plugins_loaded' in preparation for language packs.